Dream Schools

 The raw materials give birth to a sculptured object as the spectators watch.

-And one object becomes another, changing its material, color, brightness, shape and size.
+One object becomes another, changing its material, color, brightness, shape and size.

 Objects appear, disappear, transform, and move around the stage, at different heights.